Chamaecyparis obtusa 'Split Rock'

 Large: average rate of 12 or more inches per year.
 Estimated size in 10 years is 12 feet or more.

 Often, when a customer sees a label that says that a form is “dwarf” it is assumed that this plant will remain small.
 It is relevant that the potential buyer knows how big the straight species will grow.
-A dwarf plant may eventually grow large... it just may take a longer period of time to get there as compared to an “intermediate” or “large” grower.
+A dwarf plant may eventually grow large... it just may take a longer period of time to get there.
 For instance, Dawn Redwood (Metasequoia glyptostroboides) can grow to monumental proportions – up to 120 feet in ideal conditions.
-A dwarf form does not necessarily indicate that it will remain dwarf – this only means that it exhibits a slower growth rate in relation to the straight species.
-A dwarf form of Dawn Redwood could still attain stratospheric heights.
-It could just take longer to get there.
-But this depends entirely upon the form's genetics.
+A dwarf form of Dawn Redwood means that this particular form will exhibit a slower growth rate in relation to the straight species.
+A dwarf form of Dawn Redwood could still attain stratospheric heights; it could just take longer to get there.
+But this is entirely dependent entirely upon the form's genetics.

-Metasequoia glyptostroboides 'Ogon' is a gold-needled form of Dawn Redwood.
+Specifically, Metasequoia glyptostroboides 'Ogon' is a gold-needled form of Dawn Redwood.
 Its genetics make it a slower grower.
 But though it may top off at a lower height than its green brother, in that the green species can reach 120 feet tall the somewhat less rambunctious golden sibling could stretch to 70 feet in time, perhaps taller.
-Slower and potentially smaller as an adult tree 'Ogon' is, nevertheless, a big boy.
+Slower and potentially smaller as an adult tree 'Ogon' will eventually grow to be a big boy.
+So, again, I have to stress it is crucial to know how big the straight species will grow.
+It is fundamental to understand that what is often assumed to be a plant size designation as exemplified by “miniature, dwarf, intermediate and large” in reality refers to growth rate, not necessarily ultimate size.

 Another problem with this system is that many conifers are slower growing when new or recently planted.
 They remain smaller with a commensurate slow growth rate when initially interred.
-It takes some years for them to make substantial root growth at which point they may grow at a faster rate.
+It takes some years for them to make substantial root and top growth at which point they may grow at a faster rate.
 Also, some cultivars when they reach a certain mass eventually pick up an almost exponential growth rate.
-It is not uncommon for some dwarf shrubs to eventually jump the dwarf designation into the intermediate growth category, from 1 to 6 inches per year to 6 to 12 inches per year or from the intermediate category to the large.
+It is not uncommon for some dwarf shrubs to eventually jump the dwarf designation into the intermediate growth category, from 1 to 6 inches per year to 6 to 12 inches per year or from the intermediate category to the large, from 6 to 12 inches per year to 12+ inches per year.

 Conifers again, are a large and very diverse group in the greater plant kingdom.
 Any classification system that attempts to pigeonhole the enormous volume of forms and cultivars in any given species among the many genera of conifers may be helpful but will be imperfect.
 Know the species.
 Understand how the size rating categories work, employ them with understanding and you will make wiser, long term decisions.